filmerjarred/mantax/README.md

 # mantax

-- creates a prediction market to moderate comments by side loading a script through custom google tag manager
+- proof of concept for a prediction market to moderate comments by side loading a script through custom google tag manager

 - gets the substack user id + email + subscription id of current logged in user through window._preloads to create a "mantax id" which holds the predictions the logged in user makes